 At age 53, I was struggling with an injury to my Achilles tendon and had to stop running for a few months while it healed.
 I didn’t want to totally stop exercising, so I decided to swim at a local athletic club in the mornings.
 I had swum on a summer swim team when I was 12-15 years old, but was not particularly fast.
 Now – not having swum in years, I could only do a few lengths of the pool before I got tired and had to stop and rest.
 A couple of friends saw me swimming and told me, “Bill, you are not too bad of a swimmer.
 When your Achilles tendon heals, you should consider doing a triathlon”.
 I hadn’t ridden a bike since I was in high school, and got tired very easily while swimming, but I decided to give it a try – just once.
 In a few months, the first New Orleans 70.3 (miles) Half-Ironman Triathlon was scheduled to be raced.
 It seemed like a reasonable goal, so I borrowed a bike from a friend and practiced riding it on Sunday afternoons.
 I did spin classes a couple of mornings each week, and worked on my swimming once or twice per week as well.
 When I competed in my first triathlon in 2009 with a borrowed bike and a borrowed wetsuit, I finished somewhere in the middle of my age-group.
 I was dehydrated and was so sore that I couldn’t come to work the next day (fortunately, I didn’t have any classes scheduled).
 But I was hooked.
 I continued to train, race, and improve.
 In my third triathlon, I surprised myself by finishing first in my age-group.
 Now I was motivated to train harder and to get involved with other “older” guys and gals for group bike-rides on Saturdays and regular swim practices a couple of mornings each week.

-I am now 67 years old and still enjoy running road races and competing in triathlons.
+I am now 69 years old and still enjoy running road races and competing in triathlons.
 Fortunately, I have not slowed down as much as most other men my age, and as a result, I have been able to do well.
 I’m not a particularly strong bike-rider, but I am an ok swimmer and a pretty good runner for my age.
 I seem to get injured (muscle pulls, tendinitis, knee injuries, and things like that) every year or so, but when I’m healthy, I train 15-20 hours per week.
 I have completed 10 marathons (including the Chicago, New York City and Boston Marathons) and four Ironman Triathlons (2.4-mile swim, 112-mile bike, and 26.2-mile run).
 I have won my age-group in the New York City Triathlon, the Escape From Alcatraz Triathlon, five different Ironman 70.3 triathlons, the U.S.A.
-Sprint Triathlon World Championship Qualifier, the Louisiana state one-mile championship (three times), the Louisiana state Triathlon Championship, the Louisiana Half-Marathon, the Crescent City Classic, the Atlanta Peachtree 10K, and the New Orleans Rock-and-Roll Half-Marathon (four times); I have won 20 Crescent City Classic posters; have received All-American status from USA Triathlon ten times, and three times I’ve won the national championship in my age-group in the Aquathlon (swim and run – no bike).
+Sprint Triathlon World Championship Qualifier, the Louisiana state one-mile championship (three times), the Louisiana state Triathlon Championship, the Texas Senior Games 5k and 10k Championships, the Texas state Triathlon Championship, the Louisiana Half-Marathon, the Crescent City Classic, the Atlanta Peachtree 10K, and the New Orleans Rock-and-Roll Half-Marathon (four times); I have won 20 Crescent City Classic posters; have received All-American status from USA Triathlon 12 times, and three times, I’ve won the national championship in my age-group in the Aquathlon (swim and run – no bike).
 In 2021, I won the national championship in my age group in the Sprint Distance Draft-Legal Triathlon.
 In 2016, I placed 5th at the Aquathlon World Championships and in 2017, I placed 6th.
 In 2017, I placed 11th at the Ironman 70.3 World Championships and in 2021 I placed 5th.
 In 2018, I finished 8th at the USA Triathlon Olympic Distance National Championships and in 2021, I finished 3rd.
 In February 2020, I set an unofficial world record in the 1,000/100/10 challenge (1,000 yard swim, 100 pushups, and 10K run) by completing the challenge in one minute and ten seconds less than my age.
+In 2025, I completed 1,500 pushups in less than one hour.
 Not too bad for an average athlete who stuck with it as he got older.